 Fig. 6.
-Redundant Information Via Dual Primary Contact Input (a) and Redundant Application Via DPTD (b)
+Redundant Information Via Dual-Primary Contact Inputs (a) and Redundant Application Via a DPTD (b).

-2.3.3 IEC 62439 Fault Masking and Packet Duplication Methods
+3) IEC 62439-3 Fault Masking and Packet Duplication Methods

 The availability of the mechanisms described in IEC 62439 [8] relies on external error detection and repair.
 As described in the standard, these technologies evolved as repairable, not reconfigurable, solutions for industrial systems.
 Typical industrial systems, where operations and maintenance staff are present, are quite different than unmanned substations and distribution grids.
-The IEC 62439 technologies, including parallel redundancy protocol (PRP) and high-availability seamless redundancy (HSR), boast zero recovery time, which is misleading because they do not attempt to perform recovery.
+The IEC 62439 technologies, including PRP and HSR, boast zero recovery time, which is misleading because they do not attempt to perform recovery.
 The availability of these repairable systems is directly proportional to the downtime that includes both the time to detect failure and time to repair or replace a failed component.
 As defined in IEC 62439, PRP and HSR are static techniques that perform fault masking.
 These techniques are designed to achieve limited fault tolerance without requiring any action on the part of the components within the system.
 The fault is unknown to the application, and the systems are only tolerant of a single fault until they are repaired [7].

-2.3.4 Duplicate Ethernet Packets Via Parallel Redundancy Protocol (PRP)
+4) Duplicate Ethernet Packets Via PRP

-IEC 62439 describes seven methods to compensate for failure of industrial communications networks within automation networks.
+IEC 62439 describes seven methods to compensate for the failure of industrial communications networks within automation networks.
 Per Clause 4 of IEC 62439-3, PRP is an industrial Ethernet packet duplication method that performs no reconfiguration or failure recovery.
 This method creates redundant Ethernet packets, but it provides no redundant protection applications, signaling information, or GOOSE messages.
-IEDs participating in PRP make duplicate copies of each Ethernet packet and publish them out two different ports.
-These packets are identical in every detail and therefore are duplicated like all other packets.
-The GOOSE message signal data and parameters including time and sequence and state numbers are identical and duplicated as part of the packet duplication.
+IEDs participating in PRP make duplicate copies of each Ethernet packet and publish them on two different ports.
+These packets are identical in every detail and therefore are duplicates and not redundant.
+When an IED is producing GOOSE messages, these messages are duplicated like all other packets.
+The GOOSE message signal data and parameters, including time and sequence and state numbers, are identical and duplicated as part of the packet duplication.
 Therefore, even though the packets are made redundant, the GOOSE message, signal information, and protection application are not made redundant.